Indonesia: Flores + Komodo + Bali - July 2011

 How lucky I am.
 I'm going back soon!

-Bali will be a stopover, again, in a wider Indonesian journey ...
-But I'll tell you more in a few days.
+Bali will be a stopover, again, within a larger Indonesian journey...
+But I will tell you more in a few days.

 😎